The Irish have a long history in the US but how did the Irish come to America?

 As can be seen from the graph above, the number of Irish-born people living in America remained high but never reached the same levels, dropping below the million mark again by 1930 and it has continued to fall since then.

-As the number of Irish immigrating declined, the immigration rate from other countries increased and eventually, states that had been predominantly Irish in the 19th century became less and less so.
+As the number of Irish immigrants declined, the immigration rate from other countries increased, and eventually, states that had been predominantly Irish in the 19th century became less and less so.

-Pew Research Center has created a fantastic, new, interactive map (below) that showcases the change in the nationality of the largest immigrant group in each state from 1850 to the present day, tracking the levels of immigration from Ireland to the US.
+In 2015.
+Pew Research Center created an interactive map that showcases the change in the nationality of the largest immigrant group in each state from 1850 to the present day, tracking the levels of immigration from Ireland to the US.

 The transition to the west coast can then be clearly seen, although the Irish presence remained strong in the east until 1910, by when there was only one state where the Irish were the predominant immigrant group.
 This is possibly due to the cap placed on the total number of immigrants to America and the establishment of quotas based on nationality.